eraybasar/pesdk-docs/_guides/ios/v8/introduction/demos.md

 ## Example Integrations

 Check out our GitHub Repositories [here](https://github.com/imgly/) for up to date example integrations of our HTML and Native SDKs.
 All example integrations repositories are tagged with the suffix `-demo`.
-In general these examples are a good place to start with:
+In general, these examples are a good place to start with:

  * Quickly testing out our SDK without the need to write code
  * Tinker with the code to understand how it works and